-The Oxford Law entry requirements are made up of 3 elements: your grades, admissions test results and your performance at interview.
+The Oxford Law entry requirements are made up of 3 elements: your grades, admissions test results and your performance at the interview.

 Oxford law entry requirements: the grades